EMMA DARK is an award-winning filmmaker, actress and model, specialising in the Horror, Sci-Fi and Fantasy genres.

-In 2015 Emma's work on 'Seize the Night' went on to win her the notable MMBF Rising Star award at Ireland's The Yellow Fever Independent Film Festival.
+In 2015 Emma's work on "Seize the Night" went on to win her the notable MMBF Rising Star award at Northern Ireland's Yellow Fever Independent Film Festival.
 The film garnered favourable reviews from a multitude of respected genre websites including Dread Central, Starburst and UK Horror Scene, as well as a news article on the official AMC's Horror Channel website.

-As the film gained momentum 'Seize the Night' and Emma Dark featured in comprehensive national print articles, including front page mentions, in the UK's leading horror magazine Scream, and indie filmmaking favourite Digital Filmmaker Magazine.
+As the film gained momentum "Seize the Night" and Emma Dark featured in comprehensive national print articles, including front page mentions, in leading UK horror magazine Scream, and indie filmmaking favourite Digital Filmmaker Magazine.
 Emma also featured in online cult magazines Malevolent (US) and The Digital Dead (UK), and participated in a multitude of web, video and radio interviews.

-Other achievements in 2015 included returning as a judge at the British Horror Film Festival, the honour of having an MMBF horror achievement award created in her name, and narrating a storytelling based segment for Richard Gladman’s 'Fragments of Fear', alongside classic horror greats Caroline Munro and Francoise Pascal.
+Other achievements in 2015 included returning as a judge at the British Horror Film Festival, the honour of having an MMBF horror achievement award created in her name, and narrating a storytelling based segment for Richard Gladman’s "Fragments of Fear", alongside cult horror stars Caroline Munro and Francoise Pascal.
 Additionally, Emma featured as an official guest at KnightCon 2014, Digi-Con 2015, and bi-monthly cult film event the Camden Film Fair in December 2015.

 2016 was another action packed year for Emma, attending Doncaster’s Digi-Con2, Birmingham's MCM Comic Con, Rochdale’s Dale-Con 4, Sheffield's HorrorCon UK, Scifi Wales and Bristol Horror Con as a special celebrity guest.

-May 2016 saw the online release of Emma's film 'Seize the Night', which was covered by a wide range of media channels, receiving a positive critic and audience reception.
-It also saw Emma dubbed an honorary patron of the arts for London's esteemed Misty Moon Film Society, and starring in Misty Moon and Robo Film's 'Frankula' alongside Hammer Horror scream queens Caroline Munro and Judy Matheson, and television star David Barry of 'Please Sir!' fame.
+May 2016 saw the online release of Emma's film "Seize the Night", which was covered by a wide range of media channels, receiving a positive critical and audience reception.
+It also saw Emma dubbed an honorary patron of the arts for London's esteemed Misty Moon Film Society, and starring in Misty Moon and Robo Film's "Frankula" alongside Hammer Horror scream queens Caroline Munro and Judy Matheson, and television star David Barry of "Please Sir!" fame.

-Emma is now in post-production on her next self Produced/Directed short film - SciFi/Horror 'Salient Minus Ten' - which stars 'Star Wars: Episode V - The Empire Strikes Back' actor Alan Austen in the lead role, with cinematography from internationally renowned DoP Philip Bloom.
+Emma has now completed her second self Produced/Directed short film - SciFi/Horror "Salient Minus Ten", which stars "Star Wars: Episode V - The Empire Strikes Back" actor Alan Austen in the lead role, with cinematography from internationally renowned DoP Philip Bloom.